Do your career plans need a good kick in the caboose? Do you find yourself shouting “All aboard!” when loading passengers into your personal vehicle?

 You can also opt to attend a trade school or community college that offers railroad conductor programs.
 Doing this can help boost your chances of employment and increase your opportunities within a company.

-Training includes familiarizing oneself with a specific route and working with the crew to make sure they adhere to rules regarding the loading and unloading of freight.
+A training program will typically include familiarizing oneself with a specific route and working with the crew to make sure they adhere to rules regarding the loading and unloading of freight.
 Conductors on passenger trains will learn ticketing and payment processing procedures.
-Most applicants will shadow a veteran conductor to experience routine daily tasks.
+Most applicants will shadow a veteran conductor to experience routine daily tasks and learn proper safety procedures.

 As mentioned above, applicants for a train conductor post only need a free, public high school diploma or GED.
 The price of a GED varies by state for applicants that don’t meet the minimum education requirement.
 In some states, residents can take the GED for free.
 In others, the price can range from $120 to $150.